Economic & Creative Development

 Multiple artists are welcome to apply to exhibit together.
 If this is the case, it is important that the application includes all names of artists, title of their works, dates and dimensions.

-The Culture Branch will be pleased to promote the exhibitions in the First Floor Gallery on this webpage and through social media where possible.
+Cultural Development staff will be pleased to promote the exhibitions in the First Floor Gallery on this webpage and through social media where possible.
 The department will also be happy to promote openings of exhibits dependent upon budget approval.

 The page you are attempting to view is not currently compatible